pashmaklang/pashmak/README.md

 # ...
 ```

-you have to give name of module with a `@` before that to the include operation.
+you have to give name of module with a `@` before that to the include command.

 ### hash module
 with hash module, you can calculate hash sum of values: